Great Detectives: Frank Drebin

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 Cache is not at the posted coordinates; they point to an interesting small circular park you might like to visit after finding the cache.
 You may see some wild turkeys near the final location, which also is posted as closed between 11 pm and 5 am.
 Please respect the park hours.
-Lt.
-Drebin has always seemed a little high; you'll need either your retrieval monkey or about five feet of TOTT.

-Small-to-medium-sized bottle.
+Now a nano.
+Originally a small-to-medium-sized bottle.
 Pictured here are the original items: a couple of pages from the logbook, a DNF log and some lost marbles.

 Sergeant Frank Drebin, Detective Lieutenant Police Squad, was indelibly portrayed by Leslie Nielsen in the "Naked Gun" movies and the "Police Squad!" tv series.
 Whether umpiring a baseball game or romancing Elvis Presley's former spouse, Drebin is the epitome of restraint and good taste.